 Every LLM project starts with the same question: should you use RAG, fine-tune the model, or just write better prompts?
-We present a practical decision framework with real cost numbers, accuracy benchmarks, and case studies to help you choose.
+This guide gives a practical decision framework, modeled cost trade-offs, and concrete deployment patterns to help you choose.

 Write better prompts?
 Build a retrieval pipeline?
 Fine-tune a model on your data?
 Each approach has different costs, timelines, accuracy profiles, and failure modes.
 Picking wrong doesn't just waste time.
 It can cost months of engineering work on an architecture that never quite works.

 This isn't a theoretical comparison.
-We'll walk through the mechanics of each approach, present a concrete decision framework, give you real cost numbers, and close with three case studies showing which approach won in practice.
+We'll walk through the mechanics of each approach, present a concrete decision framework, model the cost trade-offs, and close with three deployment patterns that show where each approach usually wins.

 At a high level, there are three ways to make an LLM better at your specific task: